Key takeaways:

 Getting started with the Linux kernel module

-There are two ways of a Linux device driver programming:
+There are two ways of writing device drivers in Linux:

-1. Compile the driver along with the kernel, which is monolithic in Linux.
+- Compile the driver along with the kernel, which is monolithic in Linux — this is the traditional approach.

-Module code has to operate in the kernel context.
-This requires a developer to be very attentive.
-If a developer makes a mistake when implementing a user-level application, it will not cause problems outside the user application in most cases.
-But mistakes in the implementation of a kernel module will lead to system-level issues.
+Module code operates in the kernel context.
+This requires developers to be very attentive.
+If a developer makes a mistake when implementing a user-level application, in most cases, it won’t cause problems outside the user application.
+But mistakes in the implementation of a kernel module can lead to system-level issues.

 Creating a kernel module